andrew/ultimate-awesome/README.md

 - [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
 Contributions most welcome.
 - [awesome-machine-learning-startups](https://github.com/gmberton/awesome-machine-learning-startups) - List of startups doing AI & ML.
 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.
+- [awesome-mcp-servers](https://github.com/pipedreamhq/awesome-mcp-servers) - A collection of MCP servers.
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
+- [awesome_LLM-harmful-fine-tuning-papers](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers) - A survey on harmful fine-tuning attack for large language model.
 - [Awesome_Graph_Foundation_Models](https://github.com/HaitaoMao/Awesome_Graph_Foundation_Models) - Accompanied repositories for our paper Graph foundation model.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.
-- [awesome_LLM-harmful-fine-tuning-papers](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers) - A survey on harmful fine-tuning attack for large language model.
 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-helix](https://github.com/rajasegar/awesome-helix) - Awesome list of resources for the Helix editor.